 They were all discussing their ideas about portable communication devices for a moment, also mentioning the Sirius’s mirror, until breakfast food was all eaten.
 George said farewell to everyone before he flew to his shop, as he had anticipated a rush of customers on Saturday.
 Before departure through the Floo Network he told Ron to help him with testing some of the new products, but Charlie and Bill with Fleur went along with George to the Diagon Alley for leisure and other business.
 Because of the threat of attack by Lestrange the people of Magical Law Enforcement Patrol had advised them to go out from the house only within a small crowd.
 “My vacation will last only until Monday, so I need at last to go to the Magical Menagerie at the Diagon Alley and look at their dragon tonic.
 The Romanian product isn’t good enough.
 If our dragons get the conjunctivitis, we have to put in a lot of effort to get their eyes clean again,” explained Charlie before departing.

 “Harry, and what are you going to do today?”
 Ginny asked when they had said goodbye to the three Weasley brothers and Fleur in the living room standing by the fireplace.
 “Are you going to prepare for your Auror Admission Exam?”

-“Look, I think we should talk, all four of us,” Harry said, lightly silencing his voice, as he glanced at Ron and Hermione.
+“Look, I think we should talk, all four of us,” Harry said in a hushed voice, as he glanced at Ron and Hermione.